 The “classical stack” of Software 1.0 is what we’re all familiar with — it is written in languages such as Python, C++, etc. It consists of explicit instructions to the computer written by a programmer.
 By writing each line of code, the programmer is identifying a specific point in program space with some desirable behavior.

 In contrast, Software 2.0 is written in neural network weights.
 No human is involved in writing this code because there are a lot of weights (typical networks might have millions), and coding directly in weights is kind of hard (I tried).
 Instead, we specify some constraints on the behavior of a desirable program (e.g., a dataset of input output pairs of examples) and use the computational resources at our disposal to search the program space for a program that satisfies the constraints.
 In the case of neural networks, we restrict the search to a continuous subset of the program space where the search process can be made (somewhat surprisingly) efficient with backpropagation and stochastic gradient descent.

-It turns out that a large portion of real-world problems have the property that it is significantly easier to collect the data than to explicitly write the program.
+It turns out that a large portion of real-world problems have the property that it is significantly easier to collect the data (or more generally, identify a desirable behavior) than to explicitly write the program.
 A large portion of programmers of tomorrow do not maintain complex software repositories, write intricate programs, or analyze their running times.
 They collect, clean, manipulate, label, analyze and visualize data that feeds neural networks.

 Software 2.0 is not going to replace 1.0 (indeed, a large amount of 1.0 infrastructure is needed for training and inference to “compile” 2.0 code), but it is going to take over increasingly large portions of what Software 1.0 is responsible for today.
 Let’s examine some examples of the ongoing transition to make this more concrete: